aboyett/terminus/README.md

-interspec
+Interspec
 =========

-A simple Python interface to manipulate Debian's interfaces file.
-RHEL/EL/Cent/Fedora support forthcoming.
+The Project Currently Known as Interspec (TPCKAI) is a simple Python interface used to manipulate Debian's interfaces file.
+Support for Red Hat Enterprise Linux, CentOS, Scientific Linux, and Fedora are forthcoming as well.